abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-1.md

 Output: Graphic Database System format (layout.gds)
 ```

 Logic circuits are manufactured using [transistors](https://en.wikipedia.org/wiki/Transistor).
 A combination of transistors arranged in a specific layout perform the functionality of a logic gate.
-The goal of the [Physical Design](https://en.wikipedia.org/wiki/Physical_design_(electronics)) step is to obtain the geometric representations of the shapes (of transistors and wire interconnets), that when manufactured in the corresponding layers of material, will produce the required functionality of the circuit (e.g. multiply two numbers).
+The goal of the [Physical Design](https://en.wikipedia.org/wiki/Physical_design_(electronics)) step is to obtain the geometric representations of the shapes (of transistors and wire interconnects), that when manufactured in the corresponding layers of material, will produce the required functionality of the circuit (e.g. multiply two numbers).
 This layout description is defined in a binary format called [GDSII](https://en.wikipedia.org/wiki/GDSII).

 **But how can we go from Netlist to GDS?**

 There are several steps that are necessary to complete in order to get a manufacturable circuit.
-Let's give a highl-level overview on them below.
+Let's give a high-level overview on them below.

 ## Floorplanning

 [Floorplanning](https://en.wikipedia.org/wiki/Floorplan_(microelectronics)) produces a tentative representation of where the major blocks of the circuits are placed.
 In particular, we want to specify the following:

 * What is the area of the chip?
 And what are the dimensions within which, the gates and wires will be placed?
 * Where are the input and output pins?
 For example, in the multiplier above, we have 8 pins for input `a`, 8 pins for input `b`, 1 pin for the `clk` input and 16 pins for the output `c`.
-Now, where on the perimiter of the chip should these pins be placed?
+Now, where on the perimeter of the chip should these pins be placed?
 * How are we connecting power/ground to each of the individual gates?
 This is known as the [Power Delivery Network (PDN)](https://en.wikipedia.org/wiki/Power_network_design_(IC)).
 * Are we placing macros or IP blocks somewhere on the chip?
 Where are they located?
 Should they be connected to any IO pins?